jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

     wild.example.com          CAA 0 issue "ca1.example.net"
     wild.example.com          CAA 0 issuewild "ca2.example.org"

-The following resource record set requests that *only* ca1.example.net issue certificates for "wild2.example.com".
+The following RRSet requests that *only* ca1.example.net issue certificates for "wild2.example.com".
 It also permits ca1.example.net to issue certificates "\*.wild2.example.com" and "\*.sub.wild2.example.com".

     wild2.example.com         CAA 0 issue "ca1.example.net"

-The following resource record set requests that *only* ca2.example.org issue certificates for "\*.wild3.example.com" or "\*.sub.wild3.example.com".
-It does not permit any issuer to issue for "wild3.example.com" or "sub.wild3.example.com".
+The following RRSet requests that *only* ca2.example.org issue certificates for "\*.wild3.example.com" or "\*.sub.wild3.example.com".
+It does not permit any Issuer to issue for "wild3.example.com" or "sub.wild3.example.com".

     wild3.example.com         CAA 0 issuewild "ca2.example.org"
     wild3.example.com         CAA 0 issue ";"

-The following resource record set requests that *only* ca2.example.org issue certificates for "\*.wild3.example.com" or "\*.sub.wild3.example.com".
-It permits any issuer to issue for "wild3.example.com" or "sub.wild3.example.com".
+The following RRSet requests that *only* ca2.example.org issue certificates for "\*.wild3.example.com" or "\*.sub.wild3.example.com".
+It permits any Issuer to issue for "wild3.example.com" or "sub.wild3.example.com".

     wild3.example.com         CAA 0 issuewild "ca2.example.org"

 ##  CAA iodef Property

-The iodef property specifies a means of reporting certificate issue requests or cases of certificate issue for domains for which the property appears in the relevant resource record set, when those requests or issuances violate the security policy of the issuer or the domain name holder.
+The iodef Property specifies a means of reporting certificate issue requests or cases of certificate issue for domains for which the Property appears in the Relevant RRSet, when those requests or issuances violate the security policy of the Issuer or the Domain Name holder.

 The Incident Object Description Exchange Format (IODEF) {{!RFC7970}} is used to present the incident report in machine-readable form.

-The iodef property tag takes a URL as its property value.
+The iodef Property Tag takes a URL as its Property Value.
 The URL scheme type determines the method used for reporting:

 mailto:  The IODEF incident report is reported as a MIME email